AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### beforeCreateConnector

 The "beforeCreateConnector" event is similar to the "create", but this is dispatched by the Gantt diagram opposite to Gantt tree in other events situations and, as it can be seen from its name, it is dispatched before the action itself, so it will not have any information about the source.
 To get this information we need to listen to the "update" event.
-The necessary fields of the "beforeCreateConnector" event are:
+The fields of the "beforeCreateConnector" event are:

 - "type": the event type (e.g. anychart.enums.EventType.BEFORE_CREATE_CONNECTOR);
 - "source": which data item the connector starts from
 - "target": which data item the connector ends at (is connected to)
 - "connectorType": the connector type.

-These were necessary fields for the Project Gantt, and when we deal with the Resource Gantt there will be more fields about periods (period objects and those indexes).
+That was a description of the Project Gantt charts, and when we deal with the Resource Gantt chart there are more fields about periods (period objects and those indexes).

-Also it's possible to prevent the default event behaviour, using {api}**.preventDefault**{api} method.
+Also it's possible to prevent the default event behavior, using {api}**.preventDefault**{api} method.
 In this case, when the event happens, there will be no default reaction.

 ## Data Grid

 There is a couple of wonderful features we've applied to our DataGrid.
-At first, you can change the structure of the Gantt by simply dragging any element to wherever you need.
+At first, you can change the structure of the Gantt chart data by simply dragging any element to wherever you need.
 Look at the picture below.

 <img>

-However, it's not possible to make a parent item its own child, while you can put that parent item with all its children inside another root data item.
+However, it's not possible to make a parent item its own child, while you can put that parent item with all its children inside another data item (root or child).

 Then, our parental items can be expanded and collapsed.
 Just click once on the "+"/"-" sign or double-click the row with the item (this might be prevented with the usage of [Event Listeners](../Common_Settings/Event_Listeners)).